Deployment of FotoStation for Windows

 Prepare the 'Logon to server' feature

-To do this, you must modify the locationdata.xml file located at <DistributionPoint>\CommonAppData\FotoWare\FotoStation\locationdata.xml.
+You must modify the locationdata.xml file at <DistributionPoint>\CommonAppData\FotoWare\FotoStation\locationdata.xml to do this.

-Note: FotoStation uses the FWP protocol to upload, manage and download configurations to an Index Manager server.
+Note: FotoStation uses the FWP protocol to upload, manage, and download configurations to an Index Manager server.
 Legacy systems where configurations are stored on a regular server share are still supported.
-See the Legacy section below for information on how to control this type of deployment.
-We strongly recommend deploying using the new scheme where configurations are managed on an Index Manager server via FWP.
+See the Legacy section below for information on how to manage this type of deployment.
+We strongly recommend deploying the new scheme where configurations are managed on an Index Manager server via FWP.

 locationData.xml - contents and legend: